mantik-ai/tutorials/tutorials/mlproject/README.md

 ## backend-config

-The backend config the only extension to the standard `mlproject` as proposed by mlflow.
+The backend config is the only extension to the standard `mlproject` as proposed by mlflow.
 Here, all configuration options for UNICORE and the scheduler on the compute backend (usually SLURM) are collected.

 The config is written in JSON format.
 There are few mandatory entries, as we rely on the default values set by UNICORE.